Article curated by Assistant Manager Conor McManus

 If a post mortem relief claim is made, the beneficiaries will take on the new, substituted value, of the assets as the base cost going forward.
 This will impact on their Capital Gains Tax position on future disposals of the assets.

-Given the recent fall in value of the economy it may be that estates, currently in administration, could benefit from the above post mortem reliefs.
+Given the fall in value of the economy it may be that estates, currently in administration, could benefit from the above post mortem reliefs.